vladcatinas/vladcatinas/README.md

 - 👋 Hi, I’m @vladcatinas
-- 👀 I’m interested in software engineering
+- 👀 I’m a software engineer
-- 🌱 I’m currently learning automatics and applied informatics
-- 💞️ I’m looking to collaborate
 - 📫 How to reach me vladccatinas@gmail.com

 <!---